Data-Driven Invariant Learning for Probabilistic Programs: Learning Sub-invariants

-Next, we turn to instantiating \tool for our second problem: learning sub-invariants.
-Given a program $\pprog = \While{G}{P} $ and a pair of pre- and post- expectations $(\pre, \post)$, we want to find a expectation $I$ such that $\pre \leq I$, and
+Next, we instantiate \tool for our second problem: learning sub-invariants.
+Given a program $\pprog = \while{G}{P} $ and a pair of pre- and post- expectations $(\pre, \post)$, we want to find a expectation $I$ such that $\pre \leq I$, and

 Intuitively, $\Phi_{\post}^{\weakp}(I)$ computes the expected value of the expectation $I$ after one iteration of the loop.
-We want to train a model $M$ such that $M$ translates to an expectation $I$ whose expected value decrease each iteration, and $\pre \leq I$.
+We want to train a model $M$ such that $M$ translates to an expectation $I$ whose expected value increases each iteration, and $\pre \leq I$.

 The high-level plan is the same as for learning exact invariants: we train a model to minimize a loss defined to capture the sub-invariant requirements.
 We generate features $\mathcal{F}$ and sample initializations $\states$ as before.
 Then, from each $s \in \states$, we repeatedly run just the loop body $P$ and record the set of output states in $data$; this departs from our method for exact invariants, which repeatedly runs the entire loop to completion.
 Given this trace data, for any program state $s \in \states$ and expectation $I$, we can compute the empirical mean of $I$'s value after running the loop body $P$ on state $s$.
 Thus, we can approximate $\weakp(P, I)(s)$ for $s \in \states$ and use this estimate to approximate $\Phi_{\post}^{\weakp}(I)(s)$.
 We then define a loss to sum up the violation of $I \leq \Phi_{\post}^{\weakp}(I)$ and $\pre \leq I$ on state $s \in \states$, estimated based on the collected data.